linode/docs/docs/guides/development/awk/differences-between-grep-sed-awk/index.md

 Grep is able to find the configuration named `ErrorLog` in your Apache configuration file and returns the text as output.
 The output returned by most Linux distributions highlights the search term in red.

-To search multiple files using grep, separate each filename with a space character.
+To search multiple files using grep, separate each filename with a whitespace character.
 When grep searches multiple files, its output displays the location of each file where the search term is found.

     grep "rollover" /var/log/fail2ban.log /var/log/fail2ban.log.1